sivicencio/webpagetest-ruby/README.md

 - Get available test locations

 This gem is inspired by [Susuwatari](https://github.com/moviepilot/susuwatari) gem, so several ideas were taken from there.
 There were two main reasons to create a new `Webpagetest` gem:
-- Susuwatari uses [Rest client](https://github.com/rest-client/rest-client) to make HTTP requests, but this gem uses [Faraday](https://github.com/lostisland/faraday) instead, since it's more flexible in terms of HTTP connection.
+- Susuwatari uses [Rest client](https://github.com/rest-client/rest-client) to make HTTP requests, but this gem uses [Faraday](https://github.com/lostisland/faraday) instead, since it's more flexible and extensible in terms of HTTP connection.
 - Susuwatari `Client` class is focused on test runs, but no general-purpose wrapper has been built so far (for example, locations were missing).

 ## Installation